 “I can of Myself do nothing. . .
 I do not seek My own will but the will of the Father who sent Me” (Jn.
 5:30).

-Even though all divine attributes were available to Him throughout the course of His earthly ministry, Jesus lived in complete surrender never using them unless expressly directed by the Father—a mind-blowing reality!
+Even though all divine attributes were available to Him throughout the course of His earthly ministry, Jesus lived in complete surrender never using them unless expressly directed by the Father, which is a mind-blowing reality!

-His willingness to endure the birthing process under the most adverse circumstances in humble surroundings of the obscure environs of Bethlehem—the exact place Micah predicted Messiah would be born—profoundly demonstrated His willingness to submit to the limitations and frailty of human experience (Mic.
+The humble surroundings of the obscure environs of Bethlehem demonstrated our Lord’s willingness to submit to the limitations and frailty of human experience.
+(Mic.
 5:2).

-The babe in the manger is the proper focus as we prepare our hearts and minds this Christmas season.
-But, always remember that the One wrapped in swaddling cloths was none other than God Incarnate—Immanuel!
+The babe in the manger is the proper focus of our hearts and minds during the Christmas season.
+But, always remember.
+The One wrapped in swaddling cloths was none other than Immanuel—God With Us!

 1) John F. Walvoord, “The Person and Work of Christ—Part III: The Incarnation of the Son of God,” John F. Walvoord website.

-1) Stone Manger at Tekoa, Judea-Samaria.
-(Image used for illustrative purposes) (Photo credit: With special thanks, by Todd Bolen/BiblePlaces.com/Author’s collection/Enhancement, MKM Portfolios)
+1) Immanuel—God With Us.
+(Image used for illustrative purposes) (Photo credit: “Adoration of the shepherds by Gerard van Honthorst”/Pixabay/Public domain/Enhancement, MKM Portfolios)

-2) Immanuel.
+2) God With Us – The Sign in the Heavens.
 (Image used for illustrative purposes) (Photo credit: Pixabay/Enhancement, MKM Portfolios)

 Copyright © 2016 Charles E. McCracken, devotional comments only.
 Repost/Reprint with permission from the author via Contact Form under ABOUT.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.